-- o Valuable jewelry
+- Valuable jewelry

-- Anything you couldn't replace
+- o Anything you couldn't replace

-- Electric razors, hair dryers or other styling equipment (it is generally better to buy inexpensive styling equipment with the correct voltage abroad.)
+- O Electric razors, hair dryers or other styling equipment (it is generally better to buy inexpensive styling equipment with the correct voltage abroad.)

 Important Documents - Passports and other documents should be securely carried with you yet readily accessible at immigration.
 Money (except for small bills and change), credit cards, and traveler's checks should always be carried in a money belt.
-Be sure that you are also carrying copies of your contact person's phone
+Be sure that you are also carrying copies of your contact person's phone number in the country you are traveling to as well as documents pertaining to your arrival instructions when you are traveling to your study abroad site for the first time.